 2. Unprofessional conduct by contractors and government agencies

 The other challenge is the conduct of some contractors and officials of government agencies dealing with the approval of construction projects.
 Some contractors who are not registered engage in practices which injure the reputation of other contractors or injure the sector.

 Some officials of government agencies also don’t do their work leading to houses being built in areas which should not have developments, approving projects with issues, failure to visit construction sites and ensure adherence to the law is achieved and so many things.

-Developers must take a deliberate step to ensure they work with registered contractors and that due process of project approval is followed however costly and time consuming it may end up being.
+Developers must take a deliberate steps to ensure they work with registered contractors and that the due process of project approval is followed however costly and time-consuming it may end up being.

 3. The use of Sub-standard Materials

 Construction materials are not having enough quality.
 To be able to achieve a quality and durable project, you must be deliberate on the materials you use.

 Some suppliers are supplying substandard materials at the cheaper amount to win contracts.
 You need to be careful not to be lured with low cost of materials but also by the quality and durability.
 You as a developer to work with your contractor closely and ensure you don’t encourage cheap materials on your project which are not durable.